Get help with the cost of living

 Get help with health costs

-You might be able to get help paying for NHS charges, for example:
+You might be able to get help if:

 If you’re on a low income or claim certain benefits, you might be able to get help with the costs of sending your children to school.